 The Daily Telegraph‘s front page outlines that, “Britain no longer has the cash to defend itself from every threat, says Liam Fox”.
 In an interview with the paper, Dr Fox said: “We don’t have the money as a country to protect ourselves against every potential future threat.
 We just don’t have it.”
 The Defence Secretary’s admission casts doubt on the future of the 25,000 troops currently stationed in Germany: “I would say, what do Challenger tanks in Germany and the costs of maintaining them and the personnel required to train for them, what does that contribute to what’s happening in Afghanistan?”
 In the last week Dr Fox has been fighting the Treasury to ensure that cash for the replacement of the Trident nuclear deterrent comes from outside the MoD’s core budget.

 In an interview with the Financial Times, Chris Huhne has admitted that “nuclear [power] is going to play a part in the energy mix”.
 The paper says that Mr Huhne was confident that a new generation of nuclear power stations would be built, even without state subsidies – a condition of enforced austerity which some Lib Dems expected to scupper the programme.
 When asked whether energy bills must increase to meet the government’s green agenda, Mr Huhne instead highlighted the dangers of an era of erratic oil prices.
 “The world we’re going into isn’t going to be a world where the oil price will be $80 a barrel flat for ever, or $150 a barrel flat for ever,” he said.
 “It will be a world where we will have very substantial oil price spikes, which have an enormous capacity to provide shocks to the domestic economy and to the world economy, exactly as they did in the 1970s and 80s.”Like this article?
-Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by making a donation today.
+Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by becoming a Left Foot Forward Supporter today.